techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/08_weekly_time_logs.md

 ### Learnings

-- [ ] Virtual Network Rule for db can only be connected with one vnet, while endpoints can be multiple vnets
+- [ ] Virtual Network Rule for db can only be connected with one vnet, while endpoints can be connected with multiple vnets
-- [ ] How to open the management server using Microsoft Remote Desktop and use powershell.
+- [ ] How to open the management server using Microsoft Remote Desktop, use powershell and use ping command from there.

+### Plans for tomorrow

+- [ ] apache
+- [ ] Continue with key vault
+- [ ] Data encryption
+- [ ] Write down documentataion on management.bicep and web/app.bicep
+- [ ] Miro planning
+- [ ] VMSS for webserver
+- [ ] Recovery service vault
+- [ ] Database

+---

+July 6, 2023 Thursday

+### Dagverslag (1 zin)

+Wat zijn jou wins vandaag?-----

+- [ ] No so much productive today, I deployed the quickstart for application gateway, to play around with it using the portal.

+### Obstakels & Oplossingen

+1. Today, I didn not found any good resources to understand application gateway.
+I will continue with that tomorrow.

+2.
+3. Asking better questions

+- [ ] are Virtual Network rule and private endpoint rule the same? if no what are their difference?
+- [ ]

+### Learnings

+- [ ] ping is another protocol

 ### Plans for tomorrow